1jour1vin

 About the estate:

-The Laplace brothers courageously manage this large 65-hectare estate and a small adjoining wine business.
-They have successfully adapted the style of local wines to contemporary requirements, seeking greater balance and precision in their winemaking.
-They never lack imagination when it comes to creating wines of character at very reasonable prices.
+The Laplace brothers manage this 65-hectare estate and the small winery attached to it with great dedication.
+They have successfully adapted the style of local wines to modern demands, striving for greater balance and precision in the winemaking process.
+They never lack imagination when it comes to creating wines with character at very reasonable prices.

 Hachette Wine Guide